italia/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |check-icon|
-     - For any presentation, the Credential format must ensure that the data contained therein that is tied to the original Credential cannot be altered.
+     - For any presentation, the Credential format must ensure that the data that is tied to the original Credential cannot be altered.
 (E.g., by using a cryptographic signature.)

-The cryptographic signature included in the Credential format ensures that any tampering of the Credential will lead to a failed verification.
+The cryptographic signature included in the Credential format ensures that any tampering with the Credential will result in a failed verification.

 SR-CF-21
 ~~~~~~~~